andykorth/oogcapitalmanagement/content/posts/what-we-know-about-gateways.md

 ### How they work:

-* A planetary government can commission one gateway in orbit.
-They administer that gateway.
+* A planetary government can commission gateways in orbit.
+They administer those gateways.
-* Ships without FTL drives can take gateways.
 * Ships jump from a source gateway to a destination gateway that is in range.
 * Gateways have limits on ships per day, distance the gateway can reach, the volume of ships that can fly through it, and the fuel that is used.
 * Gateways need to be refueled occasionally using Vortex Fuel, which is consumed by gateway usage.
 * Each gateway is linked to one other gateway, in a symmetric 1:1 relationship.
+* Ships without FTL drives can take gateways.

 ### Flying through gateways:

-* Ships take time to travel through a gateway, balanced to be similar to an FTL jump.
+* Ships take time to travel through a gateway.
+Each gateway jump is "balanced to be of similar duration to an FTL jump".
 * Ships take no damage through gateways.
 * A short "ALIGN" phase is needed before starting the jump, once you are in the correct orbit.
 * The flight buffer can take you through multiple gateways in a trip, if desired.